I didn’t do Ronda justice on my first visit.

 But after a while my excitement fizzled out and — perhaps discouraged by all the tour bus crowds in summer — I soon headed back to Malaga.

-Recently I had a chance to return to Ronda and spend a whole weekend there, which gave me a greater appreciation of this beautiful town.
+Recently I had a chance to return to Ronda in the Spanish region of Andalucia and spend a whole weekend there, which gave me a greater appreciation of this beautiful town.
 I got to spend more time seeing the sights and the wonderful landscapes.

 Instead of making just a quick stop, I realized Ronda warrants at least a full day of exploring — or even a few days.